eawilcox/18c_sexwork_corpora/README.md

 1. Browse the corpus
 - `original_texts/` contains source text files (primarily `.txt`, with some `.rtf`) prepared for reading, searching, and downstream processing.
-- `wordlist.txt` contains a working term list for searching/flagging language relevant to sex work (work-in-progress; treat as suggestive rather than exhaustive).
+- `xml files` contains the encoded TEI files prepared for later transformation through XSLT

 1. Working with the texts
 - For quick analysis, you can run plain-text searches (ripgrep/grep) across `original_texts/`.